leandrolaune/Power-BI-DAX-Project/Reports using dax/README.md

 Essa medida respeita os filtros aplicados na visualização, mostrando o faturamento de "fantasia" apenas na linha correspondente.
 Isso evitou a duplicação de informações e tornou a visualização mais intuitiva.
 A tabela obtida foi a seguinte:
 ![alt text](image-8.png)
 **English Version:**
-In order to calculate the total revenue for a specific category, in this case, the "fantasy" category, the CALCULATE function in DAX was used.
+In order to calculate the total revenue for a specific category, in this case, the "fantasy"(Fantasia) category, the CALCULATE function in DAX was used.
 The process began with the creation of a new measure:

 ```
 Fantasia Vendas =